 The Ultimate Guide to Rockhounding Tools And Rockhound Supplies

-A hand lens is an important tool for any rock collector.
+A hand lens, or jewlers loupe, is an important tool for any rock collector.
 The hand lens, or magnifier, will come in very handy when you decide you want to identify a rock, mineral or fossil sample.
 And they are relatively inexpensive.
-That’s why I placed them at the top of the list.
+That's why I placed them at the top of the list.

 The hand lens will help you see details in tiny crystals, microscopic fossils and much more that you normally wouldn’t be able to see with the naked eye.
 Hand lenses are typically available in a 7x through 30x magnification power.
 A hand lens with a 10x or 20x magnification power should be a strong enough lens for novice rockhounds.

 Garrett Romaine, Author of The Modern Rockhounding and Prospecting Handbook explains in his book how a hand lens can be useful no matter what kind of rock, mineral or other geological specimen you might be after.